The Nest

 This, perhaps, should be one of the most diversified neighborhoods in the city.
 Located in upper Manhattan, East Harlem has been the center for immigrants.
 In the past, this neighborhood, both ghetto and affluent, saw so much crime, from robberies and shootings to drug sale rings, rapes, and grand larceny.

 Your chance of being a victim in East Harlem is about 1 in 22 people.
-The average violent crime rate is about 1,616 per 100,000 people, and the overall average crime rate is about 4,554 per 100,000 people.
+The average violent crime rate is about 1,616 per 100,000 people, and the average is about 4,554 per 100,000 people.
 With an increase in law enforcement, these numbers could soon change for the better shortly.

 Fordham

 Although Fordham is partially a college town, home to a portion of the Fordham University campus, it’s still one of the bad parts of New York.
-This Bronx neighborhood has an aggravated assault rate nearly five times the national average, despite Fordham’s small size.
+This Bronx neighborhood has an aggravated assault rate nearly five times the national average despite Fordham’s small size.
 It has a separate police force for the North and South sides of the area.

-Learn More About NYC Neighborhoods
+Learn More About the Most Dangerous Neighborhoods in New York City

 Now that you know which NYC neighborhoods are the most dangerous, you can decide which part of the city best suits your lifestyle.
 Weigh all the factors––including finding the safest NYC neighborhoods––to make the most informed choice possible.